John Tavener and William Blake: Two Mystics Team Up to Produce a Masterpiece

 This image represents copy C, object 8 of Blake’s original poem, currently held by the Library of Congress, public domain.

 Let’s start with the author of the text, William Blake.
-If you remember your English literature class, you’ll know that he was an early Romantic mystic.
-He claimed to have had visions from age four onwards and was actually more interested in his art than his poetry.
+If you remember your English literature class, you’ll know that he was an early Romantic mystic who claimed to have had visions starting in early childhood; he was actually more interested in his art than his poetry.
 He and his wife put out an illustrated edition of some of his poems, with a few initial copies including his own hand-colored engravings.
 “The Lamb” is from his poetry collection Songs of Innocence.
 It seems like a simple little ditty, almost a child’s poem, until you look at it closely, which I will now proceed to do.
 Here’s my own line-by-line analysis:

 Read more